William T. Vollmann: Career

-Vollmann worked odd jobs, including a post as a secretary at an insurance company, and saved up enough money to go to Afghanistan in 1982.
+Vollmann worked odd jobs, including a post as a secretary at an insurance company and saved up enough money to go to Afghanistan in 1982.
 During this trip, he sought to gather information and images that could determine the most deserving candidates for American aid.
-He eventually foisted himself upon a group of mujahideen heading for the front lines.
-He saw battle with the soldiers, who were engaged in warfare with the Soviet Union at the time, before he came down with dysentery and had to be dragged through the Hindu Kush mountains.
+He eventually embedded himself in a group of mujahideen heading for the front lines.
+He saw battle with the soldiers, who were fighting the Soviet Union, before he came down with dysentery and had to be dragged through the Hindu Kush mountains.
 His experiences on this trip inspired his first non-fiction book, An Afghanistan Picture Show, or, How I Saved the World, which was not published until 1992.

 Upon his return to the US, Vollmann started work as a computer programmer, even though he had virtually no experience with computers.
 According to a New York Times Magazine profile by the novelist Madison Smartt Bell, for a year Vollmann wrote much of his first novel, You Bright and Risen Angels, after hours on office computers, subsisting on candy bars from vending machines and hiding from the janitorial staff.

-His writing influences include Ernest Hemingway, Comte de Lautréamont, Louis-Ferdinand Celine, Yukio Mishima, Yasunari Kawabata, and Leo Tolstoy.
+His writing influences include Ernest Hemingway, Comte de Lautréamont, Louis-Ferdinand Celine, Yukio Mishima, Yasunari Kawabata and Leo Tolstoy.

-In addition to full-length books, Vollmann has written articles and had stories published in Harper's, Playboy, Conjunctions, Spin Magazine, Esquire, The New Yorker, Gear, and Granta.
+In addition to full-length books, Vollmann has written articles and had stories published in Harper's, Playboy, Conjunctions, Spin Magazine, Esquire, The New Yorker, Gear and Granta.
 He has also contributed to The New York Times Book Review.
 Vollmann identifies as a "hack journalist"; he often does travel writing and reportage while doing research for his larger fiction or non-fiction projects.

 In November 2003 (after many delays), his book Rising Up and Rising Down was published.
 It is a 3,300-page, heavily illustrated, seven-volume treatise on violence.
 It was nominated for the National Book Critics Circle Award.
 A single-volume condensed version was published at the end of the following year by Ecco Press.
-Vollmann justified the abridgment, saying, "I did it for the money."
-Rising Up and Rising Down represents more than 20 years of work in which he tries to establish a moral calculus to consider the causes, effects, and ethics of violence.
-Vollmann based it on his reporting from places of warfare, including Cambodia, Somalia, and Iraq.
+Vollmann's sole justification for the abridgment was that he "did it for the money."
+Rising Up and Rising Down represents more than 20 years of work in which he tries to establish a moral calculus to consider the causes, effects and ethics of violence.
+Vollmann based it on his reporting from places of warfare, including Cambodia, Somalia and Iraq.